telefonicaid/fiware-cloto/doc/architecture.rst

-The Policy Manager GE provides the basic management of cloud resources based on rules, as well as management of the corresponding resources within the FI-WARE Cloud Instance like actions based on physical monitoring or infrastructure, security monitoring of resources and services or whatever that could be defined by a facts, actions and rules.
+The Policy Manager GE provides the basic management of cloud resources based on rules, as well as management of the corresponding resources within the FIWARE Cloud Instance like actions based on physical monitoring or infrastructure, security monitoring of resources and services or whatever that could be defined by a facts, actions and rules.